Voxelum/minecraft-launcher-core-node/packages/mod-parser/README.md

     const modid = metadata[0].modid; // get modid of first mods
 ```

-If you don't want to read that much (as it will transver all the file in jar), you can try to use them separately:
+If you don't want to read that much (as it will transverse all the file in jar), you can try to use them separately:

 ```ts
     import { resolveFileSystem } from "@xmcl/system";